 Good Old Collingwood Beat New Look Saints

-After just a two-point St Kilda lead at half-time, a tight game of football broke open at the start of third quarter as Nick Daicos got off the chain.
+After just a two-point St Kilda lead at half-time, a tight game of football broke open at the start of the third quarter as Nick Daicos got off the chain.

 Hugo Garcia was exceptional as a tagger for the Saints over the first half, but Lyon’s decision to leave the Brownlow medal favourite on his own to start the third hurt the big spenders.